Data Processing Agreement

 - Payment card details of the Controller;

-- Personal data of the Controller’s clients and visitors of the Controller’s webpages:
+- Personal data of users of the Controller’s mobile apps:

 Special categories of data